Youngkin's plan to ban race discussions and mask mandates won't help Virginia students

 If you want to talk double standards, consider this: The same day Youngkin forbade teaching Virginia students about the legacy of slavery and racial prejudice, he issued another executive order that set up a commission to study anti-Semitism in the state.

 The governor’s second executive order bans mask mandates in public schools during a pandemic.
-This does nothing to improve test scores or curb fights and bullying.
+This does nothing to improve test scores.
 Rather, it placates political supporters who, inexplicably, demand defiance of science to secure their votes.

 Youngkin’s explanation that the order is merely a matter of individual parental rights ignores the rights of parents whose children will be forced to sit next to unmasked, and in some cases unvaccinated, classmates amidst the spread of a potentially deadly disease.

 The lives of children demand extra caution, not irresponsible gambling.
 Remember the days when the presence of exposed asbestos fibers closed whole schools?
-As a public health official explained at the time, when it came to potentially hurting kids, regulators operated on a “single fiber theory,” meaning that single fiber of asbestos could injure or kill.
+Public health officials at the time used a “one fiber theory:” A single fiber could injure or kill a child.

 The General Assembly speech also included an assessment of Virginia’s real school problems.